Chicken/WilmaCli/README.md

 ## Pre-Requisites

 This software requires you to have node and npm installed. <br>
-Having a wilma account makes life easier too.
+Having a wilma account makes life easier too. <br>

 ## Usage